 This marinade is made with all the spices and dried herbs you typically find in Cajun seasoning, plus fresh garlic and olive oil.
 The mix adds incredible flavor and a good spice kick to a chicken breast.
 And because it has olive oil right in it, you can throw the chicken directly from the marinade onto the grill for maximum convenience.

-*Instead of the more traditional cayenne pepper, I added Hungarian paprika here.
-The flavor of Hungarian paprika is not as harsh as that of cayenne but still packs a nice amount of heat.
+- Instead of the more traditional cayenne pepper, I used Hungarian paprika here.
+I tested this recipe with cayenne pepper as well but found that Hungarian paprika was more flavorful, less harsh and still packed a nice amount of heat.

 How to make it: